damisi00/Grp-169-Capstone-1/README.md

-﻿Steps to Submit a PR
+﻿Steps to Contribute to this project

 1. Fork the repository
 	At the top right corner, you will see the term "fork".
 All you need to 	do is click it and you will have created a copy of the same project in 	your account. fork-repo